HacAtac/HacAtac/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hacatac" alt="hacatac" /></a> </p>

-- 🔭 I’m currently working on [MERN Ecom App] (PLACEHOLDER), This app will use REDUX, express, React-Router, React-Bootstrap Components, paganition, shopping cart, and checkout systems.
+- 🔭 I’m currently working on [MERN Ecom App] (PLACEHOLDER), This app will use REDUX, express, React-Router, React-Bootstrap Components, paganition, shopping cart, and checkout systems..

 - 🌱 I’m currently learning **Different payment methods, Streaming services.
 Lot's of CRUD methods.
 How to keep data coming from the client side secure, and faster and more efficient algorithms to make things work smoother.**